NicholasChanng/larpnlearn/aristotle_srs.md

 ## 6. Non-Functional Requirements

 ### 6.1 Performance

 - **NFR-PRF-01:** Battle question generation shall complete in ≤4 seconds P95.
 - **NFR-PRF-02:** World view shall render in ≤2 seconds on initial load.
 - **NFR-PRF-03:** Skills graph shall render smoothly for up to 100 nodes.
+- **NFR-PRF-04:** Total retrieved context passed to the LLM for battle generation SHALL NOT exceed 5,000 tokens for regular battles, 8,000 tokens for midterm battles, and 15,000 tokens for final battles.
+Context beyond these limits degrades question quality ("lost in the middle" effect) and increases cost and prefill latency disproportionately.
+The retrieval system MUST enforce these budgets via tiered retrieval (see Section 9.2).

 ### 6.2 Reliability

 - **NFR-REL-01:** LLM calls shall have retry logic (3 attempts with exponential backoff).
 - **NFR-REL-02:** Cached question banks shall be used as fallback if LLM generation fails.

 ### 6.3 Usability

 - **NFR-USA-01:** First-time users shall be able to start their first battle in ≤60 seconds from login.
 - **NFR-USA-02:** All primary actions shall be accessible within 2 clicks from the World View.

 ### 6.4 Security

 - **NFR-SEC-01:** Anthropic API keys shall be stored in environment variables, never exposed to the client.
 - **NFR-SEC-02:** All client → server calls shall go through authenticated endpoints (JWT in Authorization header).

 ### 6.5 Maintainability

 - **NFR-MNT-01:** Business logic shall be decoupled from framework code (service layer pattern).
 - **NFR-MNT-02:** Theme assets shall be loaded dynamically from a theme registry, not hardcoded.